adeola2020-git/apache-webserver-terraform/README.md

 # apache-webserver-terraform
-# Automated deployment of an Apache Web Server on EC2 in AWS Cloud using Terraform
+# Automated deployment of an Apache Web Server on Amazon EC2 using Terraform
 ## ......Readme to be completed soon...